-Students will be assigned a locker by the Deans' Office.
+In recent years, many students at Glenbard North do not use their lockers.
+Students will be given the opportunity to "opt in" for use of a locker during our back-to-school days.
+Students who initially did not "opt in" for a locker can contact their dean and receive a locker assignment anytime during the school year.
 Gym lockers will be assigned by the physical education teachers, and athletic lockers will be assigned by the coaches.
 Physical Education students, athletes, and band members will purchase a lock from the bookstore for their use.